Primis1/Obsidian-Vault/back-end/GO Syntax/GO Special Keywords.md

 2. iota - is a mathematical keyword, used for enumerations, when assigning multiple constants in the same time
 3. string( ) - object, contain bunch of string methods
 4. int( ) - can convert number into pure integer
+5. Must"functionName"() - if function returns an error, program will get a "panic"

 To know:
 1. iota: